MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

   - the development environment,
   - the list of the dependencies and their versions.

-* `README MicroEJ BSP`_ recommended for users familiar with the
+* `README BSP`_ recommended for users familiar with the
-  |MANUFACTURER| IDF and advanced usage on how to customize the build
+  |MANUFACTURER| SDK/BSP and advanced usage on how to customize the build
   process.

 Board Technical Specifications